 Troubleshooting Common Issues

 We’ve all faced rice mishaps.
-If your rice is too watery, uncover the pot and cook for a few more minutes.
-For undercooked rice, add a splash of water and cook on low heat.
-These small adjustments can save your meal.
+If your rice is too watery, uncover the pot and cook on low heat for a few more minutes to evaporate the excess.
+For undercooked rice, add a splash of water, cover tightly, and cook on low for another 5 minutes.
+If your rice is burnt at the bottom (oops), quickly scoop it out and avoid stirring the burnt layer into the good rice.
+It’s a common rookie mistake, but it’s fixable.

 Serving and Storing Rice